-The BOT representative is unique among the GSG officers in that he or she is elected to a 2 year term.
-The BOT representative meets with UMaine’s administrators on a regular basis, and advocates for graduate student interests on a system level.
-The system is made up of 7 universities, though as a Land and Sea Grant university, UMaine has a very different mission than the others.
-The UMaine graduate students are critical to completing this mission by being a source of ground breaking research, international publicity and significant external funding.
-The UMaine BOT representative works closely with the other student representatives, including the undergraduate representative from UMaine, and strives to elevate Trustee awareness of the work and experiences of graduate students at UMaine.
+The BOT representative is unique among the Student Government officers in that she is elected to a 2 year term.
+She meets with U Maine’s administrators on a regular basis, and advocates for graduate student interests on a system level.
+While the University system is made up of 7 universities, as a Land and Sea Grant university and the flagship campus, U Maine has an important research-focused mission.
+The U Maine graduate students are critical to completing this mission by being a source of ground breaking research, international publicity and significant external funding.
+Subsequently, the U Maine BOT representative works closely with the other student representatives and strives to elevate Trustee awareness of the work and experiences of graduate students at U Maine.

 - Facilitate Student Representative meetings with the Board on a rotating basis.

-Special note: The BOT meetings are open to the public, and anyone who would like to accompany me to the BOT meetings are welcome.
+Board of Trustees meetings are open to the public, and anyone who would like to accompany me to the BOT meetings is welcome.
 There is always a ‘public comment’ period toward the end of the BOT meeting during which anyone may address the Board for no more than 3 minutes.
 Please contact me if you have an interest in attending or speaking at a BOT meeting.

 If you have any questions at all about the Board, the System, or our campus please do not hesitate to contact me at Kimberley.Miner@Maine.edu